pieroproietti/penguins-eggs-book/chapter-1.md

 eggs utilizes livefs, which allows for instant acquisition of the live system.
 By default, the tool :

-## Supports Compression Algorithm
+## Supports differents compression algorithm

 Employs the compression algorithm, significantly reducing the time required for the process when creating an installable ISO.

-penguins-eggs with its innovative utilization of the zstd level 3 compression algorithm as the default, is poised to revolutionize the realm of Linux distributions by redefining the parameters of speed and efficiency.
+penguins-eggs with its innovative utilization of the `zstd level 3` compression algorithm as the default, is poised to revolutionize the realm of Linux distributions by redefining the parameters of speed and efficiency.
 This cutting-edge approach to compression stands as